islandoftex/arara/README.markdown

-> **Note:** `arara 3.0` is now available on CTAN!
-I hope the application will hit TeX Live in a few days.
+> **Note:** `arara 3.0` is now available on CTAN and TeX Live!
 If you want to use the installers, please take a look at the `releases/` directory.
 Sadly, GitHub got rid of the *Downloads* section, so I had to include the installers as a normal commit.

+> **Attention:** we are already testing the upcoming `arara 4.0`!

 # arara